RaHarsH/React-Context-API-practice-2/README.md

 In conclusion, this method of defining and consuming context helped me build a more modular and maintainable React application with better code readability and consistency.

 ## remember to change config in tailwind
+Add `darkMode` field in the config and set it to 'class'
 ```javascript
 /** @type {import('tailwindcss').Config} */
 export default {